ESPN’s Stephen A. Smith Once Received a Massive Piece of Career-Changing Advice From Kobe Bryant

 When you think of professional sports, it’s usually the athletes who get top billing.
 Some members of the media, however, can become legitimate celebrities in their own right.
 Just look at Stephen A. Smith.

 After graduation, Smith scored a series of newspaper jobs and eventually joined the Philadelphia Inquirer.
-The columnist also started branching out into other forms of media; he scored his own radio show and TV show, both on ESPN.
+The columnist also started branching out into other forms of media.
+He scored his own radio show and TV show, both on ESPN.

 Kobe Bryant offered some career-changing advice

-According to USA Today’s Chris Bumbaca, the two men were chatting in the green room when Smith jokingly said, “Man, they’re telling me I can be the next Oprah.”
-Joke or not, Bryant realized there was potential for something more.
+According to USA Today‘s Chris Bumbaca, the two men were chatting in the green room when Smith jokingly said, “Man, they’re telling me I can be the next Oprah.”
+Joke or not, Bryant realized there was potential there.

 “And he said to me, ‘Bump Oprah.
-Think HARPO,” Smith explained.
+Think HARPO,'” Smith explained.
 “Don’t insult her or yourself by viewing yourself as just a television personality or viewing her as just that.
 She’s so much more.
 She’s an influencer, a difference-maker, because she owns her own stuff.
 That’s what you should be aspiring to do.”

-“And I’ve held onto that all of these years in everything that I’ve done with that mission in mind, until right now,” Smith said.
+“And I’ve held onto that all of these years in everything that I’ve done with that mission in mind until right now,” Smith said.

 Stephen A. Smith is following Kobe Bryant’s advice perfectly